 What kind of opportunities will I have in my major that will contribute toward my career?

 - Membership in professional school, teacher and specialty subject associations

 - Structured observation of a variety schools and classrooms in diverse learning environments as well as diverse student populations.

 - National Education Honor Society

-- Internships in local school districts
+- Clinical internships in local school districts

 - Community involvement, field trips, fundraisers and service projects, tutoring and international travel for education or missions.

 - Teaching in public and private schools in the local grater Jackson area school districts, throughout the State of Mississippi, nationally throughout the United States as well as some are teaching internationally